haykodarb/haykodarb/README.md

 **Who tf?**

-My name is Hayk Darbinyan, I'm a Mechanical Engineering student from the argentinian Patagonia.
+My name is Hayk Darbinyan, I'm a Mechanical Engineering student from the argentinian Patagonia 🏕🗻🌲.

 **What tf?**

 So far:

 https://kassen.herokuapp.com where I monitor my own greenhouse, at least until I can start putting these things in other people's greenhouses.
-You can check out my greenhouse with the username and password "guest123".
+You can check out my greenhouse with the username and password "guest123" 🌷🌼🌺.

-https://prettykittytwitty.herokuapp.com where you can sign in with Twitter and upload pictures of cats which will then be periodically tweeted from your own account.
+https://prettykittytwitty.herokuapp.com where you can sign in with Twitter and upload pictures of cats (exclusively) which will then be periodically tweeted from your own account 🐱🐱🐱.

-Currently working on transforming the Solar Water Heater controller I made for my own water heater into a more professional product which other people could use which I will (hopefully) release as an Android and iPhone app.
+Currently working on transforming the Solar Water Heater controller I made for my own water heater into a more professional product which other people could use which I will (hopefully) release as an Android and iPhone app 💧🌞🌈.

 **How tf?**